robbert-vdh/SwordsGame/README.markdown

 # Tested with RB [_1000_] (http://ci.bukkit.org/job/dev-CraftBukkit/1000/)
 ## Dependencies:
 -   Permissions 3 (or you could use SuperPerms)
--   BukkitContrib (will be downloaded automatically)
+-   Spout

 ## Permission nodes:
 -   swordsgame.define - Define/remove arenas and be able to modify existing arenas
 -   swordsgame.play - Play SwordsGame and list games/arenas
--   (SuperPerms)swordsgame.* - This will give acces to the above two permission nodes
+-   (SuperPerms)swordsgame.* - This will give access to the above two permission nodes

 ## Todo:
 -   Some major code rewriting.
 -   Make people face the center of the arena upon joining.
--   People can put out fires.

 ## Ideas:
--   Add economy support.
 -   Boot people from games when they use fly- or speedhacks.

 ## Notes: